ychen-group/HistLS/README.md

 make

 An executable file called HistLS will now be available in the HistLS-main directory.
-To run the algorithm, enter the command `./starexec_run-runsolver instance_name`, to run the algorithm.
+To run the algorithm, enter the command `./starexec_run-runsolver.sh instance_name`.

 ## Contact